Fiber Bragg grating: Theory

-where $n_e$ is the effective refractive index of the grating in the fiber core and $\Lambda$ is the grating period.
+where $n_e$ is the effective refractive index of the fiber core and $\Lambda$ is the grating period.
 The effective refractive index quantifies the velocity of propagating light as compared to its velocity in vacuum. $n_e$ depends not only on the wavelength but also (for multimode waveguides) on the mode in which the light propagates.
 For this reason, it is also called modal index.